THUDM/GLM/README.md

 outputs = model(**inputs)
 logits = outputs.logits
 ```
+You can also convert the finetuned checkpoints with `scripts/convert_glm_checkpoint_to_transformers.py`.
 ### Docker Image

 We prepare two docker images based on CUDA 10.2 and CUDA 11.2.
 You can pull the pre-built images from Docker Hub and run